rmbeddor14/openai_function_calling_practice/README.md

 ## Basic Function Calling

-- I will fill out more of this later but wanted to put something up for now

-- I attended a cloudflare openai meetup where I learned about new openai feature for structured outputs (i'll put that code up later too - that's way cooler)
+- I attended a cloudflare openai meetup on Oct 2 where I learned about new openai feature for structured outputs (i'll put that code up later too - that's way cooler)

-- It made me want to practice basic function calling
+- That event made me want to practice basic function calling

 - This is basic and doesn't use structured outputs that I can tell, I was just doing it to get a feel for how to do this procedure